inthedepthsofitall/minis/README.md

 # Complete the 'hourglassSum' function below.
 #
 # The function is expected to return an INTEGER.
-# The function accepts 2D_INTEGER_ARRAY arr as parameter.
+# The function accepts 2D_INTEGER_ARRAY arr as a parameter.
 #

 def hourglassSum(arr):